 Amanda: Yeah, maybe even a park.
 You could do a park.

 Amanda: We’ve done a coffee shop.
 So it really is just your community and what your community has to offer.
 We probably, we even talked about going to each other’s houses.
 So it’s just really what works best in your community, depending on where you live, and what you have access to.

 Jennifer J: Absolutely.
-So, let’s … I want to go back and talk a little bit more about the Facebook group itself.
+So, let’s … I want to go back and talk a little bit more about the Facebook post adoption support group itself.
 Are there rules that you have created, or that you believe to be important for this group?
 And then talk about, if you could, who moderates your group and how that is done.
 That was a lot of questions at once, I’m sorry.

 Betsy: Yeah, it’s just … So far the rules we have is just for entrance into the group is, are you from Michigan?
 Are you involved in some way with transracial adoption?
 And the moderators right now are myself, Amanda M., and Amanda P. But we are talking now about having moderators in other cities that can be able to post events for play groups in their cities, so we might be getting some more moderators.
 So that’s just what we have so far.

 Amanda: And we really haven’t had any issues come up, where we’d have to say, “Oh, you can’t say this,” or, “You can’t do this.”
 So far, everybody has been really great, and just wanting to help each other out.
 So we haven’t had anything negative really, to have to worry about.
 But not to say that as our post adoption support group gets bigger, that that won’t happen.
 But we’re there looking at the page, and making sure everything goes smoothly.
 Since it is still a little bit new, and on the smaller side with 54 members, it hasn’t really got out of hand, that we had to deal with anything.
 But not to say that it won’t in the future.
 But right now, everyone’s just super helpful.